FrancesCoronel/coder-bits/Java-Bits/Part-III/README.md

 ### Java Bits Part II

-contains files typically found in the **2nd semester of a beginning Java programming class**
+contains files typically found in the **1st semester of a Data Structures class using Java**

 ## Dates